-5.3 All applications for special arrangements must be submitted to the RACGP as soon as practicable after enrolment in an RACGP Examination to ensure that special arrangements can be accommodated by the RACGP.
+5.2.3 The RACGP strongly recommends Candidates submit applications for Special Arrangements as soon as practicable after enrolment in an assessment or examination.
+This allows the RACGP to assess applications and make reasonable adjustments where appropriate.
 The RACGP may be unable to grant special arrangements if the application is received without sufficient notice, irrespective of the Candidate’s grounds for applying.

 - the RACGP cannot assume or agree that the Candidate would have done better if their circumstances had been different; and

 - while the RACGP recognises that illness can affect performance in an assessment or examination, it is the Candidate's decision to present for that assessment or examination.